-Benefits of an ANZ fixed rate home loan:
+Benefits of an ANZ fixed-rate mortgage:

 - Choice of repayment times.
 ANZ gives you the choice of paying your loan weekly, fortnightly or monthly.
 Making weekly or fortnightly payments saves you more interest over the life of your loan.

-Floating rate home loan
+Floating rate mortgage

-With a floating interest rate mortgage your interest rate fluctuates depending on what is happening in the market.
+With a floating interest rate mortgage, your interest rate fluctuates depending on what is happening in the market.
 You can switch to a fixed interest rate at any time.

-Benefits of an ANZ floating rate home loan:
+Benefits of an ANZ floating rate mortgage:

 - Make extra repayments.
 Repayments can be made whenever you like without penalty, though ANZ may apply a minimum repayment amount.
 You can pay off your loan faster if you get a windfall or bonus.

 - Fix a portion at any time.
-If your situation changes, or rates start to rise, you can fix all or part of your loan to give more certainty and peace of mind.
+If your situation changes or rates start to rise, you can fix all or part of your loan to give more certainty and peace of mind.

-Benefits of an ANZ flexible home loan:
+Benefits of an ANZ flexible mortgage:

 - No regular payments are required.
 As long as you stay within your credit limit you’re not locked into regular repayments.
-Instead, you deposit money to reduce your loan balance and interest.
+Instead, you deposit money to reduce the loan balance and interest.
 It takes discipline to get the most out of this loan.

 Healthy Home Loan Package

-ANZ rewards you for buying, building, or renovating a warmer, healthier and more sustainable home to a 6 homestar rating or higher.
+ANZ rewards you for buying, building or renovating a warmer, healthier and more sustainable home to a 6 Homestar rating or higher.

-Benefits of an ANZ healthy home loan package:
+Benefits of an ANZ Healthy Home Loan Package:

 - Interest rate discounts.
 Deposit your full salary into your ANZ transactional account to receive a discount of up to 1.00% per annum on your floating or flexible interest rate and .70% per annum on a new fixed rate.